Skip to content

 Can self-employed borrowers use this strategy?

 Absolutely.
 Self-employed borrowers can qualify through bank statement loans (using 12-24 months of deposits instead of tax returns) or traditional documentation.
 The wealth-building math is identical — and self-employed borrowers often have more flexibility to invest the capital they don't put into extra mortgage payments.
 I specialize in working with 1099 contractors, business owners, and freelancers.
+See our guide for self-employed borrowers for a full walkthrough.

 How do I access the equity I've built?